Elon Musk's boring company is on the move

 How the company plans to achieve this is unclear.
 A spokesperson for the project declined to comment beyond what Musk has said on social media.

-We do know Gadot isn't anything special.
+We do know Godot isn't anything special.
 It's just your average tunneling machine that Musk says was purchased "second hand."

 130 miles per hour